pingfu/pingfu.github.io/_posts/2011-02-24-cryptography-and-dotnet.markdown

 If you are working with files, binary data or otherwise, Base64 encoding the cipher text is not necessary.

+__Warning: This code example is OLD and NOT SAFE TO USE.
+It does NOT encrypt-then-MAC, and suffers numerous other defects__

 ```csharp
 using System;
 using System.IO;